zandaqo/structurae/README.md

 grid[0]
 //=> 0

-// only invoking the constructor with the options object will result in special behavior
+// send data as the second parameter to instantiate a grid with data: const  dataGrid = new ArrayGrid([{rows: 5, columns: 4 }, 1, 2, 3, 4, 5, 6, 7, 8]);
-// otherwise all parameters are passed to the base class as they are: const arrayGrid = new ArrayGrid(1,2,3);
+grid.length
-arrayGrid.length
+//=> 20
-//=> 3
+grid[0]

-// to instantiate a grid with data simply invoke constructor with the data and set its columns size later: const  dataGrid = new ArrayGrid(1, 2, 3, 4, 5, 6, 7, 8);
+//=> 0

-dataGrid.setColumns(4);
+// you can change dimensions of the grid by setting columns number at any time: dataGrid.columns = 2;
 ```

 You can get and set elements using their row and column indexes: